 By extracting the sun-dried cascara husk with water and infusing the brew with botanicals, Nestlé product developers created a novel beverage with a floral and fruity flavor.
 It is free from preservatives, artificial colors and flavors and has the same caffeine content as one cup of coffee.

 Coffee polyphenols are natural plant-based antioxidants found in green coffee beans.
 A byproduct of the coffee decaffeination process, they now feature in Buxton Plant+Water, a plant-infused functional spring water launched recently in the UK.
-Perrier Energize, launched in December in the U.S., also includes organic caffeine otherwise lost via decaffeination.
+Perrier Energize, unveiled in December in the U.S., also includes organic caffeine otherwise lost via decaffeination, as does Nescafé 2X Caffeine, which uses additional, organic natural caffeine to give people twice the natural boost.

 Not only are coffee products valorized in Nestlé products, but also, for many years, coffee grounds from soluble coffee production have served as an energy source in the company's coffee factories and are used in more than 22 worldwide to generate steam.
 In Switzerland, grounds are even fermented to produce biogas, which provides electricity for the Swiss grid, while the fermentation residuals are used as eco-friendly fertilizer by farmers.